 \section{Abstract}

-This work investigates the evaporation of black holes immersed in a de Sitter environment, using the Vaidya-de Sitter spacetime to model the process.
-The role of cosmological observers is highlighted in the development and Hayward thermodynamics for non stationary geometries is employed in the description of the compact objects.
-Results of the proposed dynamical model are compared with the usual description based on stationary geometries, with specific results for primordial black holes (PBHs).
-The timescale of evaporation is shown to depend significantly on the choice of cosmological observer, and may differ substantially from predictions based on stationary models in later times.
-Deviations are also shown with respect to the standard assertion that there is a fixed initial mass just below $10^{15} \, \text{g} \sim 10^{-18} M_\odot$ for the PBHs which are ending their evaporation process today.
+This work investigates the evaporation of black holes immersed in a de Sitter environment, using the Vaidya-de Sitter spacetime.
+The role of cosmological observers is highlighted in the development and Hayward thermodynamics for non-stationary geometries is employed in the description of the compact objects.
+The results of the proposed dynamical model are compared with the usual description based on stationary geometries, with specific results for primordial black holes (PBHs).
+The timescale of evaporation is shown to depend significantly on the choice of cosmological observer and can differ substantially from predictions based on stationary models at late times.
+Deviations are also shown with respect to the standard assertion that there is a fixed initial mass just below $10^{15} \, \text{g} \sim 10^{-18} M_\odot$ for the PBHs which are completing their evaporation process at the present epoch.